opengeospatial/OGC-Web-API-Guidelines/README.md

 Host your API on HTTPS.

-.
-Require OAuth2 Bearer Tokens to control access
-.
-Use OpenID Connect to fetch use claims
+Require OAuth2 Bearer Tokens to control access.
+Use OpenID Connect to fetch user claims.

 #### OBJECTIVE: Complete this principle based on your requirements.